pitter-patterz/final_pj/p2/readme.md

 # Introduction

-We train three different Faster-RCNNs on VOC dataset.
+We train three different Faster-RCNNs on VOC dataset, as listed below.

 1> Initialize the backbone net (VGG16) with random parameters.